kbaseattic/assembly/doc/client_tutorial.md

-You can pick an assembly using numeric or string IDs (e.g., `ar-get --pick 1`, where 1 stands for the first assembly column, is equivalent to `ar-get --pick spades_contigs` in the example above).
+You can pick an assembly using numeric or string IDs (e.g., `ar-get --pick 1`, where 1 stands for the first assembly column, is equivalent to `ar-get --pick spades` in the example above).
 By default, the `--pick` option will select the best assembly based on a set of common metrics.
 We are actively working on improving the scoring functions for reference-based and reference-free assemblies.